menot0258-sys/bk-chat/README.md

-# 🌐 BK Chat — Official Repository
+# 🌐 BK Chat By Batoor Khan

 **BK Chat** is a next-generation social media application designed and engineered by **Batoor Khan**.
 This project is the flagship of the **BK Ecosystem**, showcasing the intersection of advanced **UI/UX Strategy** and **Full-Stack Engineering**.